deavmi/homepage/content/blog/announcing-crxn-dn42-interconnect.md

 ## Major announcement

 It's therefore with great pleasure that I am announcing the interconnection of CRXN with [dn42](https://dn42.dev/Home) - a project which is originally an idea proposed by [Ty3r0x](https://chaox.ro) and which became spearheaded by him and [Marek Küthe](https://mk16.de/).
 I want to thank you two both for yhe time and effort put into this process, along with the whole dn42 team for making this inter-connect possible.
+You can read more about the intricacies on Marek Küthe's [blog post](https://mk16.de/blog/the-crxn-dn42-interconnection-is-up/).

 With such an experiment we are bound to have a symbiotic relationship between both projects - benefitting from each other's networks!